Air Quality Support for Governments, Non-Profits, and Industry

 SCICHEM - SCICHEM is a version of the SCIPUFF (Second-order Closure Integrated Puff) model that includes chemistry.
 SCIPUFF is a Lagrangian model that uses Gaussian puffs to calculate species concentrations based on input source parameters.
 It is similar to EPA's AERMOD, but includes chemistry calculations and therefore may be used for permitting or attainment demonstrations of primary/secondary pollutants with agency approval.
-AER's AQcast system on the AWS cloud can run SCICHEM with options to use WRF grided meteorology or National Weather Service (NWS) observations as inputs as well as CMAQ background concentrations.
-For more information or a quote, please contact Amy McVey.
+Using AQcast on the Amazon cloud, AER can run SCICHEM and all of its pre-processors including (METSCI and TERSCI) for your facility with your provided source parameters and facility location.
+There are options to use WRF gridded meteorology or National Weather Service (NWS) observations as inputs as well as CMAQ background concentrations.
+For more information on AQcast: SCICHEM, click here.

 SCICHEM Easy Reference Links